rusefi/rusefi_documentation/Vault-Of-Memes.md

 # Memes are important

+## I will share my tune once it's decent

+placeholder for something polite suggesting to be real

 ## Is it possible

 placeholder for smart Moon Landing reference see also [I have an idea](I-have-an-idea)